KoljaB/RealtimeSTT/README.md

 RealtimeSTT 1.0.1 adds native support for `kroko_onnx`, the local streaming ASR engine from the Kroko/Banafo team.

 This integration has been on my wishlist for a long time.
-After finally spending some time with the model, I am happy to highlight it here: Kroko is a strong fit for RealtimeSTT's goals: fast local speech recognition and low-latency realtime partials.
+Kroko is a strong fit for RealtimeSTT's goals: fast, accurate local speech recognition.

 Start with the public Community models for local testing, or see Kroko/Banafo's commercial model options if you need production licensing and higher-end models.